13 years in the making: Qualcomm acquires Wikitude

 Wikitude shines with technology and big partners

-Another pillar of Wikitude’s strength has been our ability to strike partnerships with major multinationals like Lonely Planet in the very early days to a long list of companies including Samsung, Sony, LG, Epson, BlackBerry and of course Qualcomm starting in 2019, and many others over the years.
+Another pillar of Wikitude’s strength has been our ability to strike partnerships with major multinationals like Lonely Planet in the very early days to a long list of companies including Samsung, Sony, LG, Epson, BlackBerry and of course Qualcomm starting in 2019, as well as many others over the years.
 Given the small amount of marketing dollars we had available from our own start-up budget, we had to come up with creative ways to get the “Wikitude word” out.
 So we made an effort to “piggy bag” on these big companies’ marketing budgets whenever there was an opportunity to do so.
 There was one incident in particular that made our right choice in this strategy clear to me.
 I was on a business trip to London for an industry event when I got onto the train from the hotel to the venue.
-After shuffling through the crowds of people on the station’s platform focussing on my steps into the train, I finally looked up inside to be looking at the Wikitude logo dozens of times around me.
-It was an advertising campaign by BlackBerry showing off our augmented reality integration of the BlackBerry Messenger to literally everyone getting on a train in London during the weeks of these ads running.
+After shuffling through the crowds of people on the station’s platform focussing on my steps into the train, I finally looked up inside of the train to find the Wikitude logo dozens of times around me.
+It was an advertising campaign by BlackBerry showing off our augmented reality integration of the BlackBerry Messenger to literally everyone getting on a train in London.

 2015: AR is no longer a gimmick